grafana/grafana-experimental/src/ConfigEditor/Auth/README.md

 # Auth component

-Auth component is meant to replace the old [`DataSourceHttpSettings`](https://github.com/grafana/grafana/blob/d02aee24795aecc09efa6d81e35b25d8f151bb25/packages/grafana-ui/src/components/DataSourceSettings/DataSourceHttpSettings.tsx) component which has a number of UX issues.
-The new component is stored here in `@grafana/experimental` so that it can be used in external datasources regardless of Grafana version (Enterprise datasources must support at least 2 latest major Grafana versions).
+Auth component is meant to be used instead of the old [`DataSourceHttpSettings`](https://github.com/grafana/grafana/blob/d02aee24795aecc09efa6d81e35b25d8f151bb25/packages/grafana-ui/src/components/DataSourceSettings/DataSourceHttpSettings.tsx) component which has a number of UX issues.

+> ❗️Note 2: The new component only takes care about the Auth section of the old component (see screenshot above).
+So the HTTP section of the old component (URL, Allowed cookies, Timeout) should be added alongside the new component separately when needed.
+For a complete migration guide from `DataSourceHttpSettings` check [this page](../migrating-from-datasource-http-settings.md).

 In the new component only one authentication method can be selected at a time and all TLS options are located in a separate section and can be added to any selected authentication method.